hydra3333/QN_Auto_Slideshow_Creator_for_Windows/README.md

 The process is quite slow, so we automatically encode 150 pics/videos or so at a time in `chunks` and concatenate them at the end.

-The background audio is not looped, if it is shorter than the resulting slideshow video then there will be silence at the end.
-You can easily add more background audio, it's up to you, background audio is auto-trimmed to the duration of the slideshow video.

 We're good for 1,000 or so images/videos in a set of directory trees per slideshow, perhaps 5,000 max, although the number really is up to you.
 Recommend you estimate the duration as `num_pics_and_images * 3` (3 seconds per pic) although videos clip durations will affect any estimate a fair bit.